Reconstruction of network dynamics from partial observations: Observational Error Magnification Factor

 An alternative way of calculating $\kappa_{ji}^t$ is through the $QR$-factorizations of $M_{t,i} = Q_{t,i}R_{t,i}$ and $ M_{t,j}=Q_{t,j}R_{t,j}$.
 Then where $R_{t,i}(1:n)$ denotes the first $n$ rows of $R_{t,i}$.
 The advantage of this formulation is that the Frobenius norm is taken over an $n\times n$ matrix for all $t$.

 What happens to $\kappa_{ji}^t$ as the length $t$ of the trajectory increases?
 On the one hand, we expect the error magnification to decrease since there is more information in longer time series.
 On the other hand, the Frobenius norm in (\ref{e9}) is taken over a matrix of increasing size $t\times n$.
-We conjecture that in the case of distinct $i$ and $j$ , the limit of $\kappa_{ji}^t$ reaches a limit, which we'll call $\kappa_{ji}$ as $t\to\infty$.
+We conjecture that in the case of distinct $i$ and $j$ , the limit of $\kappa_{ji}^t$ reaches a limit, which we denote $\kappa_{ji}$ as $t\to\infty$.
 We examine this question in the following three examples.

 \begin{examp} \rm Consider the 4-node network sketched in Fig.~\ref{f1}(a).
 We define a weight matrix respecting the graph, with nonzero weights chosen as $a_{ij} = 1+0.5\nu_{ij}$, where $\nu_{ij} \in N(0,1)$, and consider the discrete linear dynamical system produced.
-Fig.~\ref{f4} shows the mean $\kappa_{ij}^t$ taken over $10^4$ realizations of the weight matrices. for (a) $j=1$ and (b) $j=2$.
+Fig.~\ref{f4} shows the mean $\kappa_{ij}^t$ taken over $10^4$ realizations of the weight matrices. for (a) $j=1$ (time series measured at node 1) and (b) $j=2$ (time series measured at node 2).

 We note two interesting observations from the result.
 First, the value of each $\kappa_{ji}^t$ is not constant with $t$, and appears to monotonically decrease with $t$ to a limiting value as proposed in the above definition.
 Second, one may not have guessed the relative sizes of the $\kappa_{ji}^t$ from the weighted graph in Fig.~\ref{f1}(a) that defines the dynamics.
-For the observations at node 1 in Fig.~\ref{f4}(a), the ``farthest'' node 4 from node 1 is has the least error magnification, and the nodes adjacent to node 1 have the largest error magnification.
+For the observations at node 1 in Fig.~\ref{f4}(a), the ``farthest'' node 3 from node 1 is has the least error magnification, and the nodes adjacent to node 1 have the largest error magnification.
 Likewise in Fig.~\ref{f4}(b), it is node 3, which is not directly connected to node 2, which has by far the lowest error magnification.
 This apparently shows the utility of the $\kappa_{ji}^t$ to identify the practicality of reconstruction, that may not be obvious by other means. \end{examp}

 \begin{examp} \rm In the six-node network of Fig.~\ref{f2}(b), we added an edge from node 5 to node 6, to destroy the bottleneck and guarantee reconstruction from observations at nodes 1 or 2.
 As in the previous example, we establish weights as $a_{ij} = 1+0.5\nu_{ij}$ corresponding to each directed edge in the graph, where $\nu_{ij} \in N(0,1)$, and average $\kappa_{ij}^t$ over $10^4$ realizations of the weights.
 Fig.~\ref{f5} shows the results. \end{examp}